-- (1) An Indian Tribe as defined under 25 USC Section 4103(13)(B). - (2) A Tribally Designated Housing Entity under 25 USC Section 4103(22). - (3) If not a federally recognized tribe as identified above, either: - (a) Listed in the Bureau of Indian Affairs Office of Federal Acknowledgment Petitioner List, pursuant to 25 CFR part 83.1, and has formed and controls a special purpose entity in compliance with UMR Section 8313.2; or - (b) An Indian tribe located in California that is on the contact list maintained by the Native American Heritage Commission for the purposes of consultation pursuant to GC Section 65352.3, and that has formed and controls a special purpose entity in compliance with UMR Section 8313.2.
+- (1) An Indian Tribe as defined under USC Section 4103(13)(B) of Title 25. - (2) A Tribally Designated Housing Entity under 25 USC 4103 (22). - (3) If not a federally recognized tribe as identified above, either: - (a) Listed in the Bureau of Indian Affairs Office of Federal Acknowledgment Petitioner List, pursuant to CFR Section 83.1 of Title 25; or - (b) Indian Tribe located in California that is on the contact list maintained by the Native American Heritage Commission for the purposes of consultation pursuant to GC Section 65352.3.